I'll now lead you through the Vipassana meditation practice.

 Now begin to notice the sensations in the body.

-Maybe you feel a tingling or itchiness somewhere or maybe you feel pain somewhere in your body.
+Or maybe you feel pain somewhere in your body.

 Just notice it.

-Don't try to push it away.
+Don't try to push it away,

 Just become a witness.